sni/grafana-pnp-datasource/README.md

 ### Create Datasource

-Right now only direct access is possible and the Grafana proxy does not work well with Thruks cookie authentication.
+Direct access and proxy datasources are possible.
 Add a new datasource and select:

 Variant A: